The image of the adelic Galois representation of an elliptic curve with complex multiplication: Level of Definition

-\begin{proof} First, we note that if the adelic image is defined modulo $N$, then it is also defined modulo $2N$, by Lemma \ref{lem-levelup}.
-If $\gcd(M,M')=2$, then we may replace $M$ by $2M$ and $M'$ by $2M'$, in which case $\gcd(M,M')=4$.
-Thus, we may assume that $d\geq 3$.
+\begin{proof} Since $M$ and $M'$ are both levels of definition for $E$, it follows by Lemma \ref{lem-levelup} that $D := \lcm(M, M')$ is also a level of definition.
+Also by Lemma \ref{lem-levelup}, if $\gcd(M,M')=2$, then we may replace $M$ by $2M$ and $M'$ by $2M'$, in which case $\gcd(M,M')=4$.
+Thus, we may assume that $d \geq 3$.